-The Water Access Designation, shown on Map 1, is intended to protect the unique character and environment of waterfront neighbourhoods by limiting the development of infilled water lots.
-The Designation is applied to water lots located in the Northwest Arm of Halifax Harbour, Lake Banook and Lake Mic Mac.
+The Water Access Designation, shown on Map 1, is intended to protect the unique character and environment of waterfront neighbourhoods.
+(RC-Jan 9/24;E-Feb 12/24) The Designation is applied to water lots located in the Northwest Arm of Halifax Harbour, Lake Banook and Lake Mic Mac.
+On Lake Banook and Lake Mic Mac, the Designation limits the development of infilled water lots.
+In the Northwest Arm, the Designation restricts water lot infilling and limits the development of infilled water lots.
+(RC-Jan 9/24;E-Feb 12/24)